15 Practical Ways to Prevent and Reduce Anxiety and Depression

 –an understanding that addressing wellness with many different modalities has a cumulative effect

-–an understanding that medications don’t “fix” mood disturbances, and in some cases only work due to placebo effect, but that they can play a crucial role in mental wellness.
-Always, always consult a medical professional about significant anxiety and depression!
+–an understanding that medications don’t “fix” the underlying causes of mood disturbances, they can play a crucial role in mental wellness for many individuals suffering from anxiety and depression.
+Always, always consult a medical professional if you or your child are experiencing significant anxiety and depression.

 Regardless of how anxious or depressed you feel or don’t feel, there are many wellness techniques and modalities you can use for yourself or your child to foster emotional and mental wellness.
 Many are no cost and low cost.
 Many have research behind them.
 Those that don’t, and which I’m mentioning here, have little downside and are worth considering.
 Again, I’m not offering medical advice here but practical wellness techniques and modalities you might want to consider trying out and using regularly.

 Lifestyle changes come about when you change your habits.
 It starts with a commitment and simple, achievable goals.

 You can support the changes you wish to make by having an accountability partner, punishing yourself (such as paying money to your accountability partner) if you don't follow through and rewarding yourself if you do (or both).

 Also, research cited in Katy Milkman's book How to Change: The Science of Getting from Where You Are to Where You Want to Be shows that gluing habits onto habits can help too.
 If you always brush your teeth in the morning, glue a habit onto that habit.
 Get up 15 minutes earlier and go from the bathroom sink to a quiet room to meditate—or, as you pull the car in after driving your child home from school, stop and do some breathing techniques and say some positive affirmations.
 (Milkman's book is loaded with research-based advice on habit changing; I highly recommend it.)